secureCodeBox/documentation/docs/contributing/integrating-a-scanner/templates-dir.md

 ### new-scanner-parse-definition.yaml

 This file contains the ParseDefinition of your scanner.
-Please take a look at [ParseDefinitino | secureCodeBox](/docs/api/crds/parse-definition) on how to configure your `ParseDefinition`.
+Please take a look at [ParseDefinition | secureCodeBox](/docs/api/crds/parse-definition) on how to configure your `ParseDefinition`.

 ### cascading-rules.yaml